SMByC/CCD-Plugin/Readme.md

 ![](screenshot.png)

-The plugin utilizes Google Earth Engine to obtain data for the specified coordinates, filtering for high-quality data only, for all Landsat available right now 4, 5, 7, 8 and 9.
+The plugin utilizes Google Earth Engine to obtain data for the specified coordinate, filtering for high-quality data only, for all Landsat available right now 4, 5, 7, 8 and 9.
 The plugin then uses [PyCCD](https://code.usgs.gov/lcmap/pyccd) to calculate the trend and breakpoints using the Continuous Change Detection algorithm.

 - Zhu, Z., & Woodcock, C. E. (2014).
 Continuous change detection and classification of land cover using all available Landsat data.
 Remote sensing of Environment, 144, 152-171. https://doi.org/10.1016/j.rse.2014.01.011